-Even though you will end up choosing an architect directly (and not through a design competition, as might be done in case of a bigger public or even private project, or through QBS), certain basic principles for selection standards will still apply.
+Even though you will most likely end up choosing an architect directly (and not through a design competition, as might be done in case of a bigger public or even private project, or through QBS), certain basic principles for selection standards will still apply.

 The Perfect Architect for You

-Choosing an architect for your future home is no small matter, so great care must be taken during this important process.
+Choosing an architect for your future dwelling is no small matter, so great care must be taken during this important process.
 Nothing beats a personal recommendation of a friend or someone else you can trust, who has had a great experience with an architect in question.
 If that is not possible, however – maybe you are new to the city, or for whatever other reason – then doing some research on the architectural firm’s or a particular architect’s reputation is also a way to go.

 With so much information widely available online, it is easy to find out about their performance on projects of similar type.
 Not only is it possible to learn about their design skills, but also their aptitude for project management, as well as their knowledge of local geography and facilities (this familiarity at the local level is important when trying to optimize on home design).